jonassiewertsen/statamic-live-search/README.md

 > A Statamic Live Search realised with [Laravel Livewire](https://laravel-livewire.com/).

-It's fast to implement, hooks into the Statamic 3 core serach and does add the 'update as you type flavor'.
+It's fast to implement, hooks into the Statamic 3 core search and does add the 'update as you type flavor'.

 <img src="https://github.com/jonassiewertsen/statamic-live-search/blob/main/statamic-live-serach.gif?raw=true" alt="Statamic Live Search">